 Bullying at work

 Bullying is repeated inappropriate behaviour that undermines your right to dignity at work.
-An isolated incident is not considered to be bullying, it usually takes place over a period of time.
-Bullying can be done by one or more people and can be aimed at an individual or a group.
+An isolated incident is not considered bullying.
+It usually takes place over a period of time.
+Bullying can be done by one or more people towards an individual or a group.

-The terms bullying and harassment are different.
-A behaviour can be considered to be either bullying or harassment but not both.
+Bullying is different from harassment.
+A behaviour can be considered either bullying or harassment, but not both.
+Harassment is “unwanted conduct” relating to any of the 9 grounds of discrimination.
 You can get more information about harassment at work.

-By law, employers must prevent improper conduct or behaviour, which includes bullying.
-A summary of your employer’s anti-bullying policy should be displayed prominently within the workplace.
+By law, employers must prevent bullying at work.
+They must also display a summary of their anti-bullying policy prominently in the workplace.

 Types of bullying